mattdesl/filter-object-assign/README.md

 #### `target = filterAssign(target, sources, ..., filterFunction)`

 Behaves like [Object.assign()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) in that it merges the variable-length `sources` arguments into the `target` object (from left to right).
+The `target` object, which must not be null/undefined, is returned.

-However, this expects a `filterFunction` passed as the last argument.
+A `filterFunction` must be passed as the last argument.
 This function takes the following parameters:

 - *value* the value of the property about to be merged
 - *key* the property name string about to be merged
 - *object* the (source) object being enumerated and merged

-The `target` object, which must not be null/undefined, is returned.
+If the function returns `true`, that property will be merged in.
+Otherwise, it will be skipped.

 ## See Also